yiisoft/docs/003-roadmap.md

 - [ ] Finish refactoring.
 - [ ] Port widgets.
+- [ ] Rethink and implement active form widgets.
+- [ ] Implement caching widgets.

 ## Data abstractions and Grid

 - [ ] Finish [data abstractions](https://github.com/yiisoft/data).
+- [ ] Port sort, make it use data abstractions.
+Should be part of [yii-dataview](https://github.com/yiisoft/yii-dataview).
+- [ ] Port paging, make it use data abstractions.
+Should be part of [yii-dataview](https://github.com/yiisoft/yii-dataview).
 - [ ] Port grid, make it use data abstractions.
+Should be part of [yii-dataview](https://github.com/yiisoft/yii-dataview).
+- [ ] Port list, make it use data abstractions.
+Should be part of [yii-dataview](https://github.com/yiisoft/yii-dataview).

 ## Debug toolbar